Marvellous-Codeworks/Homepage/docs/TMS/tgs-recover-lost-tabs.md

 ### How to recover lost tabs without The Great Suspender

 Navigate to `chrome://history` in a new tab.
 You will see a list of tabs you have visited in the past, grouped by date with the most recent at the top.
-Somewhere in this list you will have a record of all the tabs you lost — they can be a bit tricky to find because they are mixed in with all the tabs you have visited and purposely closed.
+Somewhere in this list you will have a record of all the tabs you lost, they can be a bit tricky to find because they are mixed in with all the tabs you have visited and purposely closed.

 For example, if you opened a tab one week ago, and it got suspended and you never revisited it, then in Chrome history it will be grouped with all the tabs from one week ago.